mk-fg/tahoe-lafs-public-clouds/doc/cloud.rst

 All of them are alphanumeric strings of 5-50 characters and must be acquired from Ubuntu Single Sign On (Ubuntu SSO) service.

-It's a bit of a TODO, but currently it's possible to do that by running example code that comes with `txu1 <https://github.com/mk-fg/txu1>` python module.
+"u1-cli" tool (that comes with `txu1 <https://github.com/mk-fg/txu1>` python

-Basically just run ``python txu1/api_v1.py`` and it'll query email/password, creating u1_* files with these credentials in the current dir.
+module) can be used to get these credentials - just run ``u1-cli auth`` and it'll query email/password, then printing consumer/token data to stdout.

 Configuration parameters